SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 or is likely to persist beyond a temporary scope, it should be modeled as a :newTerm:`class` or :newTerm:`structure`, rather than as a tuple.
-These are described in detail in :doc:`CustomTypes`.
+These are described in detail in :doc:`ClassesAndStructures`.

 .. _BasicTypes_Optionals: